TencentAILabHealthcare/scPROTEIN/README.md

 python3 train_stage2.py
 ```

-After stage 2, the learned cell embedding will be saved in folder './scPROTEIN/'
+After stage 2, the learned cell embedding will be saved in folder './scPROTEIN/'.

+For data integration analysis, you can firstly use function [*integrate_sc_proteomic_features*](./docs/documentation.md) to load datasets.
+Subsequently, the process of running scPROTEIN to learn cell embedding is similar.
+You can refer to the tutorials in [data_integration](./data_integration/) for more details.

 5.Evaluate the learned cell embeddings.